 Operation selector 14 is used in conjunction with operation selector 15.
 Red and green are specified in columns one and two, respectively, and column three has the value 14.
 Following this row in the array (not necessarily immediately), is a row whose operation selector in column three has the value of 15.
 The first column in that row contains the blue value.
 These numbers range from 0 to 32 767, where 0 is no color and 32 767 is full intensity.
-Operation selectors 14 and 15 together comprise the equivalent of an AREA INTENSITY statement, which means it can be used on both a monochromatic and a color CRT.
+Operation selectors 14 and 15 together comprise the equivalent of an AREA INTENSITY statement, which means it can be used on a monochromatic, gray scale, or color display.